HakanSenzeybek/Webscraping_Movies/README.md

 Beautiful Soup (for web scraping)
 SQLite (for database operations)

 Utilizing Beautiful Soup library for web scraping, this project extracts data from the specified website and saves the acquired information into both a CSV file and an SQLite database.
-This setup enables organizations like Multiplex management or similar entities to analyze and utilize the data as needed.
+This setup enables similar entities to analyze and utilize the data as needed.

 ## Collecting Data of Top 50 Films Using Web Scraping